KompleteAI/xllm/README.md

 ## Tale Quest

-`Tale Quest` is my personal project built using `xllm` and `Shurale`.
+`Tale Quest` is my personal project which was built using `xllm` and `Shurale`.
 It's an interactive text-based game in `Telegram` with dynamic AI characters, offering infinite scenarios

 You will get into exciting journeys and complete fascinating quests.
 Chat with `George Orwell`, `Tech Entrepreneur`, `Young Wizard`, `Noir Detective`, `Femme Fatale` and many more